Laelapa/PlateOps/README.md

 - [Development Notes](#development-notes)
 - [License](#license)

----

 ## Features

 ### User Features

+- **API**
+  - OpenAPI JSON and Swagger UI for API exploration.
+  - Rigorous input validation on all endpoints guarding against injections and malformed data.

-- **User Registration & Authentication**
+- **Self-Rolled User Registration & Authentication**
   - Secure signup and login endpoints with password hashing (bcrypt).
   - JWT-based stateless authentication for accessing protected endpoints.
   - Refresh token mechanism for secure session renewal.
   - Logout and token revocation support.

-- **OpenAPI Documentation**
-  - Self-hosted OpenAPI JSON and Swagger UI for API exploration.

 - **Food Registry**
   - Create, update, and search food entries.
   - Retrieve food by ID or GTIN (barcode).
-  - Fuzzy search for foods by name with tolerance for typos.
+  - Fuzzy search for foods by name.

+- **Database**
+  - All database access code hand-typed SQL wrapped in type-safe Go functions using [sqlc](https://sqlc.dev/) affording us the following benefits:
+    - compile-time verification & type safety,
+    - LSP support,
+    - no runtime overhead,
+    - total transparency on what query is being executed (because they are all hand-typed & then wrapped)
+  - Migration-based Schema managed with [goose](https://github.com/pressly/goose).
+  - Uses pgxpool connection pooling.

+- **Observability**
+  - Structured Logging of requests, errors, and application state with [uber/zap](https://github.com/uber-go/zap).

+- **Structure & Extensibility**
+  - Composable Middleware: Security, logging, and cache headers are applied via middleware.
+  - Kafka Integration: Events like food updates and user signups can be published to Kafka for downstream consumers.
+  - Modular Design: Clean package boundaries for authentication, database, middleware, and routing.

 - **Inventory Management \***
   - Track owned food items, quantities, and expiration dates.